Jing-jing-Li/sentence_comparison_on_QQP/README.md

 ## Abstract
 In my work, I focused on sentence comparison on QQP dataset using count vectorizer method and SBERT method.

+## Notice

+* Since some files are too large to upload to github, please download the two files before using it:

+(1) quora_duplicate_questions.tsv at http://qim.fs.quoracdn.net/quora_duplicate_questions.tsv

+(2) a model file at https://drive.google.com/file/d/1McSMxMHCiQCd1PPxCGPI721PpShYpu6B/view?usp=sharing

+* Please change the data file path before using it

 ## Framework of the repository

 This github repository includes:

-(1) data files
+### (1) data files

 * quora_duplicate_questions.tsv

 The original data file.
-It can be downloaded at http://qim.fs.quoracdn.net/quora_duplicate_questions.tsv , because it is too larget and can not be uploaded to github.

 * abbreviation.csv

 A list of abbreviations.
 It is used for the comparison of abbreviation part.

-(2) data preprocession file
+### (2) data preprocession file

 * data_preprocessing.py

-Please download the data files and change the path of data files before using it.
+Please change the path of data in this file

-(3) count vectorizer part
+### (3) count vectorizer part

 * count_vectorizer_original.ipynb